lm3nitro/CyberLabs/Nessus.md

 Vulnerability Scanning is the process of detecting, assessing, and reporting on security defects and vulnerabilities.
 Automated vulnerability scanning technologies are used to access the attack surface, identify potential risk exposures and attack vectors throughout an organization’s networks, hardware, software, and systems.
 The scanning and assessment of vulnerabilities is a critical phase in the vulnerability management lifecycle.

 ### Scope:
-I will download and install Nessus and will run a vulnerability assesment on a target host.
+I will download and install Nessus and will run vulnerability assessment on a target host.

 ### Tools and Technologies:
-Nessus, Wireshark, Nmap, Linux OS, Metaspolitable
+Nessus, Wireshark, Nmap, Linux OS, Metasploitable

 ## Installation
 You can download direct from the browser or from the CLI via curl: